realA10001986/Flux-Capacitor/README.md

 With earlier firmware versions, IR learning required a physical [Time Travel](#time-travel) button, and the option **_TCD connected by wire_** in the Config Portal needs to be unchecked.
 To start the learning process, hold the [Time Travel](#time-travel) button for a few seconds.

 When IR learning is started, the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
-Then press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
-Then press "1", wait for the acknowledgement, and so on.
+Afterwards, the IR feedback LED will keep blinking - this means the FC is ready to receive a key from your IR remote.
+Press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
+Then, again while the IR feedback LED is blinking, press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - * - # - Arrow up - Arrow down - Arrow left - Arrow right - OK```